Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

-\sectionmark{Why the quantum?} While quantum theory (QT) has been named as a main motivation for this theory in the introduction, the discussion so far has not touched on QT at all.
+\sectionmark{A quantum of speculation} While quantum theory (QT) has been named as a main motivation for this theory in the introduction, the discussion so far has not touched on QT at all.
 This may seem odd at first sight: why have we only talked about \emph{classical} probabilities and not about transition amplitudes?
 Isn't our theory in contradiction to the observed quantumness of our world, as Subsection~\ref{SubsecExternalProcess} seems to predict a \emph{classical} external world?

 Much of this objection rests on intuition that comes from a certain naive form of wave function realism.
 According to this view, physics must always talk about \emph{material stuff evolving according to differential equations}.
 The quantum Schr\"odinger equation (or its relativistic or field-theoretic counterparts) are then often seen as instances of this dogma, with an actual ``thing'' $|\psi(t)\rangle$ (the quantum state) evolving in time.
 Since this ``thing'' is a complex wave function, and not a classical probability distribution, proponents of this view will intuitively think that the emergent external world in our theory must be a classical world.